sidd190/meteor/v3-docs/docs/about/roadmap.md

 **Target Release:** 3.3.x ⏳

 **Goal:** Improve the build size and make meteor use less resources for building, decreasing even more build and rebuild time.
-- And updates based on the feedback from the community, so that we can have a better experience with our new transpiler(SWC).
+- Expanding compatibility and updates based on the feedback from the community, so that we can have a better experience with our new build tools, in this case SWC

 #### Phase 5: External Bundler integration